Mreoch1/Recon-Project-Account-Management/STORAGE_SETUP_GUIDE.md

 After creating the bucket, you need to add policies to allow authenticated users to work with files:

-1. In the Storage section, click on your newly created `invoice_attachments` bucket
+1. In the Storage section, click on your newly created `invoice-attachments` bucket
 2. Click on the **Policies** tab
 3. Add the following policies for authenticated users: